Zigbee2MQTTZigbee2MQTT

 ## PATH=$PATH:/snap/node/current/bin

-# then re-verify nodejs and pnpm versions as above
+# then re-verify Node.js as above

 node --version